shreyasgowda63/NS_3/src/network/doc/network-overview.rst

   to NetDevice object if the NetDevice wants to make use of features in NetDeviceState class.
 Helper classes take care of these tasks.
-  NetDeviceState is initialized administratively UP state at the beginning of the since we want to use the simulation since we want to use the NetDevice from the get-go.
+  NetDeviceState is initialized administratively UP state at the beginning of the simulation since we want to use the NetDevice from the get-go.

   Note: The INVALID state shown in the diagram is not a real state.
 When a NetDevice is created, it is not attached to any node.
 That is represented as INVALID state here.
-At this point :cpp:class:'NetDevice::GetNode(void)' will return NULL.
+At this point :cpp:class:'NetDevice::GetNode (void)' will return NULL.

 * Activate Device: This event is triggered by :cpp:class:'NetDeviceState::SetUp ()' in NetDeviceState class.
 This function acts as an administrative command.
   When one wants to bring up a NetDevice in the middle of simulation, this function can be used.
+At the start of the simulation, NetDevices are administratively UP so need explicitly call :cpp:class:'NetDeviceState::SetUp ()'.

 * Deactivate Device: This event is triggered by :cpp:class:'NetDeviceState::SetDown ()' in NetDeviceState class.
 A user wanting to bring down a NetDevice can use this function.